The Future Remains: Revisiting Revolution

 II.
 The Conference

-The two-day event will be hosted at Calvert 22 Foundation on 28 – 29 April, in collaboration with UCL SSEES and the Vladimir Potanin Foundation.
+The opening reception of the event will be hosted at Calvert 22 Foundation on 28 April, followed by a second day of panel discussions taking place at RichMix on 29 April, in collaboration with UCL SSEES and the Vladimir Potanin Foundation.
 Taking the State Hermitage Museum as a starting point, the conference will address the impact of the Revolution on museum collections and focus in particular on its effect on modern and contemporary holdings.

 Led by Prof. Mikhail Piotrovsky, Director of the State Hermitage Museum, the conference will include four panel discussions spread across two days.